cflint/CFLint/README.md

 ## Filtering out specific processing results in specific folders

-Supply a `cflintexclude.json` file in the command line with the -filterfile argument.
+Supply a `cflintexclude.json` file in the command line with the -filterFile argument.

 ### Examples